wessenstam/ts2019/frame/frame.rst

 .. figure:: images/19.png

 Try opening a document from your cloud storage account.
-Files are not synced, only files you open are temporarily transferred to your Frame session for use.
+Only the metadata is synced when the cloud storage is mounted as a network drive.
+Files are not synced.
+When you open a file, the file is temporarily transferred to your Frame session for use.
+When you save a file, the file is saved to cloud storage.

 Corporate Files
 ...............